 Finding Help for Your Child: The First Steps

 Is your child struggling or experiencing emotional distress?

 When it comes to a child's health, while there may be a number of professionals may be available, but there is one often overlooked professional - the Child & Adolescent Psychiatrist.

-Their expertise allows them to use multiple treatment approaches - diagnostic studies, prescription medications, and several types of psychotherapy interventions.
+Their expertise allows them to use multiple treatment approaches - diagnostic studies, prescription medications, and several types of psychotherapy (talk-therapy) interventions.

 When Should You See a Child Psychiatrist?

 Diagnosing mental illness in children is tricky for all health professionals for several reasons.
 First, children may not have the vocabulary or the emotional maturity to express their feelings as they experience them.
 Additionally, development varies significantly between individual children, which means there’s no true timeline to follow.
 Finally, mental illness presents differently in children than in adults.

 Importance of Early intervention